This blog may contain affiliate links. Read our disclosure policy for more info.

 Budget and Mid-range Price: Uprising Beach Resort

-Benefits of staying in Suva
+Benefits of staying in Suva:

 - Cheap shopping and markets

-- Lots of restaurants and bars
+- Plenty of restaurants and bars

-- City experience to see how most Fijians live today
+- City experience to see how most Fijians live

-Disadvantages of Staying in Suva
+Disadvantages of Staying in Suva:

 - Less safe than other areas of Fiji